-Next, find ways to increase your income.
+Next, find creative ways to make extra money in the military.
 Start a home business,

 send ask your spouse to work, take on a part-time job (side hustle) if possible.
 Consider a different career if that will work for your situation.
 My side hustle was flipping houses.
 That’s a story for another day.

 Step one was to cut your expenses.
-That’s helpful, but how much you can cut your expenses has a limit.
-You can only cut them so much, and then life starts to get really tough.
-The max you can cut them is to zero, but that’s totally unreasonable.
+That’s helpful, but how much you can cut expenses has a limit.
+How much you can make does not.

-My point is, cutting expenses has a limit, but how much you make does not.
 You need to grow the gap between what you spend and what you make.
 Cut expenses AND increase income.
+Gotta make more money while in the military.
 This is where the magic happens.

 3. Eliminate debt

 I’m pretty logical about this.
 I pay off debt with the largest interest rate first.